gurditsingh/hydeout/_posts/test.md

 -   In Second run we again insert 1 million records but it generates duplicates surrogates keys because second run doesn’t know about first run keys.

 	**What is the reason for this massive amount of surrogates keys collisions/duplication ?**
-	The thing is with zipwithindex is, it returns a number between zero and some upper bound.
+	The thing is with zipwithindex is, it returns a number between zero and some upper bound [ordering is first based on the partition index and then the ordering of items within each partition.
+So the first item in the first partition gets index 0, and the last item in the last partition receives the largest index].
 And it only guarantees that the numbers are unique.
 So it will generate the same numbers for next batches.

 	**Possible Solution :** We will take the max value Plus a range of IDs to generate SK for the second and subsequent attempts and by this we've achieved uniqueness, which is a very important criteria in surrogate keys.